jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 "I never know how to answer that one." replies Marky.
 "But my tummy does hurt."

-Marky gets up on the bed sits on it.
+Marky gets up on the bed and sits on it.
 The nurse goes over, and starts her examination.
 She places the stethoscope all over the chest, heart, and lungs.

 - imply the mother wanted Marky to gain meds, but left.
 That's the House story for this chapter, that's only true in Marky's origin story he's reliving.

 This nurse, whose name is Betty by the way, has been around.
-And she's well passes the threshold she came here to know, this patient needs to be admitted and the ER doctors needs to be called.
+And she's well passed the threshold she needs to know; this patient needs to be admitted and the ER doctors needs to be called.
 Likely a number of specialists too.

 Mark is soon alone again in the room.
 The nurse left to get reinforcements.
 He again picks up the cup and listens in next door.